simonhw/gardening-services/README.md

 - Message content
 - Google reCAPTCHA check

 If a user is authenticated, the name, email, and phone number fields will already be completed using their user account data.
 The user must select a reason for contacting the business from a set list of options.
 Given that the page is publicly accessible to all site visitors, the reCAPTCHA check has been included to combat automated malicious form submissions.
+When the contact form is submitted successfully, the user is redirected to the homepage, a success toast message is displayed, and a copy of the message details is sent to the email address they provided in the form.

 <details><summary>The contact us form</summary>